Sobeston/zig.guide/chapter-1.md

            ^
 ```

 Tagged unions are unions which use an enum used to detect which field is active.
-Here we make use payload capturing again, this time to switch on the tag type of a union while also capturing the value it contains.
-Captured values are immutable, so pointers must be taken to mutate the values.
+Here we make use payload capturing again, to switch on the tag type of a union while also capturing the value it contains.
+Here we use a _pointer capture_; captured values are immutable, but with the `|*value|` syntax we can capture a pointer to the values instead of the values themselves.
+This allows us to use dereferencing to mutate the original value.

 ```zig
 const Tag = enum { a, b, c };